Translate

 Computing

-In Computing, we will be developing our understanding of computer systems and how information is transferred between systems and devices.
-We will consider small-scale systems as well as large-scale systems and explain the input, output, and process aspects of a variety of different real-world systems.
-This term, we will also be developing our coding skills, by planning, writing and debugging our own simple computer games.
-We will design characters and backgrounds and create a working prototype.
+In computing, we will be developing our understanding of computer systems and how information is transferred between systems and devices.
+We will consider small-scale systems as well as large scale systems and explain input, output and process aspects of a variety of real world systems.

 French